chef/chef-web-docs/chef_master/source/knife_windows.rst

     The authentication protocol used during WinRM communication.
 The supported protocols are basic,negotiate,kerberos.
 Default is 'negotiate'.

 ``--winrm-codepage CODEPAGE``
-    The codepage to use for the winrm cmd shell
+    The codepage to use for the winrm cmd shell.

 ``--winrm-shell SHELL``
       The WinRM shell type.
 Values: ``cmd``, ``powershell``, ``elevated``. ``elevated`` runs powershell in a scheduled task